 At least those who cleared the forest to grow tea kept it green.
 Going green is the silver lining here.
 After touring the evergreen Gisovu area, I had a stopover at Bisesero Genocide Memorial site.

-In May 1994, as the genocide raged on, residents of neighboring villages gathered on Bisesero hill and defended themselves against the bloodthirsty interahamwe militants.
+In May 1994, as the Genocide against the Tutsi raged on, residents of neighboring villages gathered on Bisesero hill and defended themselves against the bloodthirsty interahamwe militants.
 Under the leadership of one Aminadabu Birara, men fought bravely while women and children took cover behind the hill.
 Unfortunately, the only weapons they had were stones and a few spears.
 On the other side, the killers were armed with heavy artillery.
 At the end of the day, more than 40,000 Tutsis were brutally massacred.

 After revisiting the traumatic events of 1994, I winded up the trip at Mubuga coffee washing station.
 I will share my experiences at the station in one of my upcoming posts.